 Types of complaint we see

-When consumers bring complaints to us, this can cover a broad range of issues.
+When consumers bring complaints to us about problems they've had with good and services bought on credit, this can cover a broad range of issues.
 Consumers have said to us:

 - I'm unhappy with what I was told about the goods/services before I agreed to buy them

 - The item's quality isn't good enough

 - I bought something that turned out not to be fit for the purpose it was intended for

 - The item I paid for never turned up, or the service you were expecting was cancelled, for example flights.